London Gateway: Logistics Park

-DP World London Gateway Logistics Park is a 9.25million square foot bank of land ready for the development of warehouse and distribution facilities.
+DP World London Gateway Logistics Park is a 9.25 e6ft2 bank of land ready for the development of warehouse and distribution facilities.
 It offers a number of flexible warehousing solutions, integrated with the port and the rail terminal.
-This includes options to occupy speculatively built facilities on site or to work with an on-site team to develop bespoke buildings of any size, for manufacturing, distribution or storage.
+This includes options to occupy speculatively built facilities on site or to work with an on-site team to develop bespoke buildings of any size, for manufacturing, distribution, or storage.

 Local Development Order

 DP World London Gateway Logistics Park is covered by a Local Development Order which enables planning consent for certain types of new facilities on the Park to be obtained within 28 days.
 The Order was agreed by Thurrock Council on 4 November 2013 and signed off by the Secretary of State by 7 November 2013.
 The LDO covers an area of 890,000 m^{2} and is designed to enable projects to be "fast-tracked" through the planning system.
 The LDO is thought to be the largest of its kind in the UK.
 UPS obtained planning consent for its facility at the Logistics Park in just 17 days.